RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Higherin

-Economics Internships
+Economics Apprenticeships

-What is an Economics apprenticeship?
+What is an Economics Apprenticeship?

-As an Economics apprentice, you’ll use specialist programmes to research and analyse data covering economic and social policy, ranging from transport and health to tax and international relations.
+As an economics apprentice, you’ll use specialist programmes to research and analyse data covering economic and social policy, ranging from transport and health to tax and international relations.

 It’s a huge task but also exciting, as no day is the same.
 You could find yourself working on fulfilling projects that could change the world.

-Your day-to-day during an Economics apprenticeship depends on which sector you find yourself in.
+Your day-to-day during an economics apprenticeship depends on which sector you find yourself in.
 However, there are a variety of tasks you’ll get on with across sectors.
 These include…

 • Collect and analyse data using statistics and economic models